 A party wishing to invoke the Hague Convention must file a petition in the country from which the child was taken.
 If the country to which the child was relocated is a signatory to the Hague Convention, the court will hold a hearing to determine if the child was wrongfully taken from his or her home country and if so, order the child to be returned.
 Evaluating whether a child was wrongfully relocated requires an inquiry into the specific facts of the case.
 If you or your child's co-parent are considering moving out of the United States, it is important to speak with a family law lawyer experienced in handling international custody matters as soon as possible, to help you establish a plan for seeking an appropriate arrangement.Seasoned Child Custody Attorneys Serving Dallas and Beyond

 While all custody disputes can affect the parental rights of each parent, when one parent wants to relocate a child to another country, it can drastically inhibit a parent’s right to access his or her child.
 If you live in the Dallas area and are involved in an international child custody dispute, speak with a family law lawyer as soon as possible about the facts of your case.
 At the McClure Law Group, we will work diligently to help you seek an outcome that is favorable to you and your child.
-We are available by appointment at our Collin County office in Plano.
 We also frequently assist people in family law matters in Dallas, Garland, Fort Worth, Richardson, McKinney, Irving, Frisco, and Rockwall, as well as other cities in Dallas, Grayson, Denton, Collin, Tarrant, and Rockwall Counties.
 To set up a meeting, contact us at 214.692.8200 or through our form online.